 After this period, you will begin to reintegrate work and family as appropriate, with a focus on a therapeutic process that allows for healthy changes in your interactions and experience on all fronts.

 No simple algorithm will determine which therapies are effective in the treatment of substance abuse among executives and which programs are a waste of time and money.
-If there were a formula to establish a formal success rate overall among executives, factors that would be included in the calculation would include:

 In general, the longer the treatment program, the more likely you are to find long-term sobriety.
 The more educated the staff and the lower the staff-to-client ratio, the more effective treatment will be.
 The wider the range of evidence-based, experiential treatment options, the more likely it is that you will find the combination of treatments that speak specifically to your needs in recovery.